Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 ## Updating Core dlls

+The R package keeps local copies of the necessary dlls coming from OSPSuite.Core and PK-Sim that are necessary for it to function.
+When a newer version of teh .NET codebase is available, those dlls need to be updated manually.
+Those dlls reside under [OSPSuite-R/inst/lib/](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/tree/develop/inst/lib).
+Let's take f.e. the case for updating the dlls for a change in OSPSuite.Core.
+[Appveyor](https://ci.appveyor.com/) (which is OSPSuite continuous integration tool) builds the nightly of the updated develop branch.
+The build of the nightly creates some artifacts, under which als exist the dlls that need to be copied to `OSPSuite-R/inst/lib/`:

 inst/lib are the dlls.
 Most of them come from Core,

 ...but there are a few PKSim ones ()